8 (PROVEN) Strategies for Dealing With a Narcissistic Mother That Actually WORK

 For example- “I hear you feel that way, and it’s hurtful to hear. ” / ” I’m not sure why you’d want to say that to me. / “I’ll be deciding (fill in the blank) for myself and will ask you if I need your help.”

-This might seem obvious, yet, children tend to want their parents to be who they need them to be.
+This one is tough medicine.
+And it might seem obvious, yet, children tend to want their parents to be who they need them to be.
 If Mom has acted in certain ways for years and observed predictable patterns, don’t expect her to change.

 For example- Instead of pointing out to her all of the things she does to hurt you, protect yourself accordingly and don’t tie your happiness to her opinion of you.

-Own your mistakes and successes instead of serving them up to Mom.
+5) Own your mistakes and successes instead of serving them up for Mom’s critique.

 Everyone messes up.
 It isn’t the end of the world.
 If you make a mistake, take the lesson and move on.
 Don’t make too much of the things that don’t work out and create a negative story about yourself.